 I was editor of NB Ink, the newsletter of the Writers’ Federation of New Brunswick, for over ten years.
 I am editor of the literary journal Galleon and have worked with dozens of authors on individual projects, both fiction and non fiction (and a few poetry manuscripts).
 In 2014 I joined the roster of editors at Boularderie Island Press.
 References are available upon request.

-Rates vary based on the amount of work a manuscript may need.
-Generally, an edit of a 70,000-90,000 word novel will fall between $800 – $1200 depending on the amount of work required.
+Costs vary based on the amount of work a manuscript may need.
+Generally, an edit of a 70,000-90,000 word novel will fall between $1000 – $1500.
 I do a sample section, estimate the time required, and give a quote.
 Manuscript evaluation, on the other hand, will be $300-$400 for a similar-sized project.
-On shorter projects I charge $40 per hour.
+On shorter projects I charge $50 per hour.

 Contact leedthompson (at) gmail.com